- About CAA

 Asbestos was extensively used as a building material in the UK from the 1950s through to the mid-1980s.
 It was used for a variety of purposes, typically fireproofing and insulation.

-- Estimated to be present in at least 75% of schools built post-war
+Breathing in asbestos fibres causes life threatening diseases and is estimated to be present in at least 85% of schools built post-war

 To remove or not to remove?